Table of Contents

 The impact of investing in virtual care resources

-As budgets get tighter, higher education decision-makers and campus health professionals are looking at how to best allocate resources.
+As budgets tighten, higher education decision-makers and campus health professionals must look at how to best allocate resources.
 Virtual health care equips campuses with efficient, cost-effective access to care that complements existing campus health resources, and provides care for students when and where they need it.

-Coupled with the virtual health care funding options above, your campus health care program can make an impact on:
+Coupled with the virtual health care funding options above, your campus health care program can make an impact on students’:

 The result is a happier, healthier campus.
 Contact TimelyCare to explore identifying funding for a virtual well-being program.